carpentries/instructor-training/_episodes/18-preparation.md

 > then add numbers below your objective to address the following:
 >
 > 1. Write your learning objective in the Etherpad.
-> 2. Suppose a learner had mastered this objective, and wanted to do more or challenge themselves on the same topic.
+> 2. Suppose a learner had mastered this objective, and wanted to do more to advance their mastery of the same topic.
 Identify an objective they could work towards next.
-> 3. Suppose a learner struggles to meet the specified objective.
+> 3. Suppose a learner struggled to meet the specified objective.
+What might they be missing?
 Identify one more fundamental thing a learner needs to be able to do in order to be successful in meeting this objective.
 >
 > This exercise should take about 10 minutes.
 {: .challenge}